www.britbase.info

 7-9 David Edward Lloyd (London), Kenneth William Lloyd (London), Walter James E Yeeles (Kent)

-10-16 Geoffrey J Martin, Brian J Moore, D J Pearce, Dr Jakob Adolf Seitz (Italy), P Starling (Middlesbrough), (Alexander) Aird Thomson (Glasgow), Stephen Wilkinson 6
+10-16 Geoffrey J Martin, Brian J Moore, D J Pearce, Dr Jakob Adolf Seitz (Italy), Peter Starling (Middlesbrough), (Alexander) Aird Thomson (Glasgow), Stephen Wilkinson 6

 17-21 William Broome, Bernard Cafferty (Blackburn), Julian Thomas Farrand (Hampstead), Mrs Gisela Kahn Gresser (USA), Ralph Carter Woodthorpe